pyelicz/pyelicz.github.io/privacy-policy/1.1/en.md

 <h3 class="title-l1" >7.
 Cookies</h3>
 <p>We use Cookies and similar tracking techniques to track activity on our services and retain certain information.
     </br/>Cookies are files that contain a small amount of data and may contain an anonymous unique identifier.
 Cookies are sent from the web site to your browser and stored on your device.
 Other tracking techniques such as beacons, tags, and scripts are used to collect and track information and to improve and analyze our services.
-    </br>You can instruct your browser to reject all Cookies or indicate when to send Cookies.
+    <br>You can instruct your browser to reject all Cookies or indicate when to send Cookies.
 However, if you do not accept Cookies, you may not be able to use some parts of our service.
-    </br>Example Cookies we used:
+    <br>Example Cookies we used:
 <li>Session Cookies.
 We use Session Cookies to run our services.</li>
 <li>Preference Cookies.
 We use the Preference Cookies to remember your preferences and various settings.</li>
 <li>Security Cookies.
 We use Security Cookies for security reasons.</li>